Mary Cynthia Dickerson: American Museum of Natural History

-At the American Museum, Dickerson was first hired as an assistant in the department of Woods and Forestry, where one of her early publications was a guide to the forestry hall.
+At the American Museum, Dickerson was first hired as an assistant in the department of Woods and Forestry, where one of her early publications was a 104 page guide to the forestry hall.
 She was appointed to curator in 1911.
 In July 1909, a Department of Ichthyology and Herpetology was formally established by the Museum, with Dickerson as the sole herpetologist alongside ichthyologists Bashford Dean, John Treadwell Nichols, and Louis Hussakof.
 In November 1909, Dickerson became associate editor of The American Museum Journal and became editor the following year, a position she held until 1920.
+She conducted some field work in Arizona and Massachusetts in 1912, before turning her attention to the development of the Herpetology Department into a leading research and exhibition group.

 Dickerson promoted the growth of the herpetological collections, and was known for her lifelike amphibian and reptile dioramas or "groups".
 She attracted a trio of notable herpetologists to the American Museum: Karl Patterson Schmidt, Gladwyn Kingsley Noble, and Charles Lewis Camp.
+She also attempted to recruit another promising herpetologist, Emmett Reid Dunn, to the museum in 1917, after funding Dunn's early expeditions to the Appalachian Mountains.
 Under Dickerson's direction, the herpetology collections grew to nearly 50,000 specimens.
 In February, 1920, herpetology was separated from ichthyology and a new Department of Herpetology was formally created, with Dickerson as its first curator.

 She was a member of the American Academy of Arts and Sciences, American Forestry Association, American Ornithologists' Union, and the New York Academy of Sciences.
 Dickerson considered exhibition work to be of equal importance to research and she developed the concept of herpetological "habitat groups" by employing a variety of preparation techniques, most notably wax casting to create life like models and create a more integrated exhibit.